To give your car the best chance of passing an MOT first time, it is worth investing in a pre-MOT check

 You should also inspect your brake fluid reservoir to see if the fluid is low or looks spoiled, in which case you should book a brake fluid change.

-Given that spoiled brake fluid can impact your car’s stopping distance, it is considered a dangerous fault during an MOT, so you will need to have this fixed before your test.
+Given that spoiled brake fluid can impact your car’s stopping distance, it is considered a dangerous fault during an MOT – so you need to have this fixed before your test.

 Tyres and Wheels